February 25, 2014

 I didn’t see the importance of attending church services.
 I did not know true Christianity.
 I did not have a real relationship with Jesus.
 Coupled with this was the fact that I was in highschool.
 It was a very exciting stage of my life, especially the third year phase.
 This was when my passion for computer games intensified, when I tried to fit into a group of not-so-good students, and when I began to taste the pleasure that is alcohol.

 October 21, 2013

 And thus, the semester was over.
-I had three subjects today, along with one laboratory.
+I had three subjects this semester, along with one laboratory.
 And now, I’m waiting for a grade on one more subject.
 I am happy so far, ecstatic seeing an average that may qualify me at least as a College Scholar.